 (j) A Professional Geoscientist shall take reasonable

-steps to insure the security of his/her physical or electronically-generated
+steps to ensure the security of the Professional Geoscientist's physical

 (k) Professional Geoscientists shall affix an unobscured

 seal, original signature, and date of signature to the originals of

 all documents containing the final version of any geoscience document

 as outlined in subsection (l) of this section before such document

 (l) Preliminary documents released from a P.G.'s control